 With these selection criteria in mind, we looked for useful facilities that offer both ongoing monitoring of network throughput performance and also provide an on-demand testing utility.
 We made sure to include both free and paid systems.

 Let’s take a look at a couple of tools used by professionals that can measure network throughput effectively.

 This tool is not only capable of measuring throughput, but it can also find the root causes of a slow network.
-It accomplishes this, by identifying network faults, monitoring availability, and tracking the performance of devices across the flow of data.
+It accomplishes this, by identifying network faults, monitoring Network and server availability, and tracking the performance of devices across the flow of data.

 IxChariot is a product developed by Ixia, which is a side business of the Keysight Technologies group.
 IxChariot is a comprehensive performance monitoring and analysis software.
 It is aimed at enterprise-size networks and can scale up to 10,000 connections that represent hundreds of thousands of end-users.